gseetha04/BERT-HANS/README.md

       b.
 Hans data will be the test data.

       c.
-We have edited the script written by Hans people (Berts of a feather https://arxiv.org/pdf/1911.02969.pdf) to fine tune the model everytime.
+Predict 47.sh - We have edited the script written by Hans people (Berts of a feather https://arxiv.org/pdf/1911.02969.pdf) to fine tune the model everytime.

 3. Preds_run2_final.xlsx gives the summary of our results for the 10 runs.
 Also we have the predictions we got along with the gold label.